Inquisitive-Learners/lessons-content/science-and-technology/year-3/systems-working-together/systems-working-together.md

 Differentiation: Black Diamond - The black diamond represents challenging activities.
 They require extended critical and creative thinking.
 Duration: 15 minutes

-ACTIVITY 7:
-Activity ID: Sp5Jpxvpkuyw
-Section ID: 2xaPCSDSG8vQ
-Description: Students read the information about prosthetics.
-PART 1:
-[Statement Box] Occasionally, a part of our skeletal system is missing.
-Prosthetic limbs can replace a missing leg, arm or hand.

-They are made out of strong materials like plastic and metal, and work like the missing limb.
-[Plain Text] Read the information about prosthetics.
-[Instruction Box] Now complete the questions on the next page.
-[Image] A young girl in a black tutu poses, showcasing her prosthetic leg.
-[Image] A young boy receives basketball shooting guidance from an older teenager on a court.
-[Image] Two children in a classroom, one with a prosthetic arm, using laptops and headphones.
-[Plain Text] The muscles in my upper arm control my prosthetic arm.
-[Plain Text] My prosthetic leg allows me to run, jump and even play basketball.
-[Plain Text] Every year, I have to go to the hospital to have a new prosthetic leg fitted because I am still growing.

-PART 2:
-[Image] A person holds a black prosthetic hand, about to connect it to the prosthetic arm. - [object Object] [Image] A person extends out their prosthetic arm, about to touch a button on the hand. - [object Object] [Image] A person holding a coffee cup with a prosthetic arm, wearing a blue shirt. - [object Object]

-Differentiation: Blue Square - The blue square represents deeper learning activities.
-They take thinking to the next level and require more time, effort and sometimes research.
-Duration: 15 minutes

-ACTIVITY 2:
-Activity ID: XuCMbr6CMtmk
-Section ID: MtiUjVEfyDve
-Description: The purpose of this activity is to introduce students to the skeletal system and how it includes bones and joints.
-It should be noted that the skeletal system also includes cartilage and ligaments, but knowledge of these parts are beyond the scope of this unit.

-Students should be familiar with different bones in their body from the previous lesson, but the vocabulary 'joint' will be new to them.
-Explain that a joint is where two or more bones connect.

-Students now find some joints on their own bodies.
-Guide them to make a fist with their hand and feel the bumps on each finger, highlighting how these joints enable movement.
-Students then move other parts of their bodies to identify the elbow, knee, hip and shoulder joints.
-[Statement Box] Our skeletal system is in our body.
-The parts of our skeletal system include our bones and our joints.

-A joint is where two or more bones connect.
-[Plain Text] Find some joints.
-[Instruction Box] Make a fist with your hand.

-The bumps on each finger are joints.

-These allow our fingers to move.
-[Image] A closed fist with arrows pointing to three joints, each labelled "Joint."
-[Instruction Box] Move different parts of your body to find your:

- * Elbow joint

- * Knee joint

- * Hip joint

- * Shoulder joint
-[Image] Four children in playful poses against a light blue background.

-Differentiation: Green Circle - The green circle represents core activities.
-They are central to the focus question or learning intention and include surface, deeper and transfer of learning.
-Duration: 5 minutes

 ## Lesson URL